Geometric foundations of thermodynamics in the quantum regime: Quantum thermodynamic fiber bundle

 \begin{remark}[Physical implications of the injectivity and the zeroth law of quantum thermodynamics] The zeroth law---the transitivity of thermal equilibrium---rests on the injectivity of the Gibbs map $\boldsymbol{\lambda} \mapsto \rho_{\boldsymbol{\lambda}}$.

 In the quantum thermodynamic fiber bundle, this injectivity ensures that each Gibbs state $\sigma \in \mathcal{B}$ intersects the equilibrium submanifold $\mathcal{E}$ at exactly one point.
 Thermal equilibrium between $A$ and $B$ therefore corresponds to both systems mapping to the same fiber $F_{\rho_A = \rho_B}$, and thus to the same unique equilibrium point $p_\sigma \in \mathcal{E}$.
-The shared coordinates $\boldsymbol{\lambda}$ define a universal intensive parameter field on $\mathcal{E}$, with level sets, e.g. fixed inverse temperature $\beta$, forming transitive equilibrium classes.
-The zeroth law is thereby elevated from empirical observation to \emph{geometric necessity}: thermal equilibrium is transitive because equilibrium is unique.
+The shared coordinates $\boldsymbol{\lambda}$ define a universal intensive parameter field on $\mathcal{E}$, with level sets, e.g., fixed inverse temperature $\beta$, forming transitive equilibrium classes.
+The zeroth law is then seen to be a consequence of the geometric structure: thermal equilibrium is transitive because equilibrium is unique.

-If injectivity fails, by e.g. redundant observables $A_2 = c A_1$, with $c \in \mathbb{R}$, multiple $\boldsymbol{\lambda}$ yield the same $\rho$, destroying uniqueness and allowing inconsistent temperature assignments, the zeroth law breaks.
+If injectivity fails, by e.g., redundant observables $A_2 = c A_1$, with $c \in \mathbb{R}$, multiple $\boldsymbol{\lambda}$ provide the same $\rho$, destroying uniqueness and allowing inconsistent temperature assignments, the zeroth law breaks.
 Thus, injectivity is not an additional assumption but the geometric expression of thermodynamic uniqueness: a single quantum state admits one and only one equilibrium thermodynamic description.
 This structural fact is what allows temperature (and all intensive parameters) to be unambiguously defined, shared across systems in contact, and transitive under thermal equilibration---the very essence of the quantum zeroth law. \end{remark}